Applied-Scientific-Research/Omega2D/README.md

 ## To do
 Tasks to consider or implement:

+* When running, grey out the dt and Re fields - those are the only things you can't change
 * Add a "ms/frame" and "FPS" for the simulation component also
 * Add a batch mode also - once you get json reading and png writing working
 * If we're adding png output, might as well add a "Record" button!